© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Cregennen Cairns and Standing Stones is a scheduled monument protected by Cadw under reference ME151.
 View the official record →

-The Cregennen Cairns and Standing Stones is a prehistoric ritual and funerary monument located in Meirionnydd, Wales, comprising cairns and associated standing stones that reflect the ceremonial practices of early Bronze Age communities.
+The Cregennen Cairns and Standing Stones is a prehistoric funerary and ritual monument located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME151.

 The Cregennen Cairns and Standing Stones dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Cregennen Cairns and Standing Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME151.